Marketing Strategies

 Why is Website Translation Important?

-Anyone who's travelled overseas knows the value of communicating in the "greatest hits" phrases of the local language such as "please," "thank you," "how much," and similar common phrases.
-But if you weren't fluent in the language, you probably became frustrated, fast, by your inability to communicate when it mattered most.
+When travelling to another country, it’s helpful to know simple phrases in the local language such as "please," "thank you," and "how much".
+But if you weren’t fluent in the language, you probably became frustrated by your inability to communicate in other situations.

 So, why should you localize your website?
 In a nutshell, while translation is vital, it will only get you so far.